 Winthrop developed an industrial center early on, surrounded by farms and forestland.
 Over the years, with the advent of the automobile and railroad, Winthrop could not compete with larger, urban areas and the town returned to primarily a farming community.
 Today, Winthrop serves as a regional hub for smaller communities, and acts as a bedroom community for those who commute to other towns for employment.
 Traditionally, most commercial development in Winthrop has occurred along the Route 202 corridor.
 There are many small home businesses and single-person operations in Winthrop.
 Winthrop's Zoning Ordinance allows for home occupations in all districts and requires approval only from the Code Enforcement Officer.
 Encouraging small businesses in town is in keeping with the community's vision as it promotes character, drives the economy, and increases available services in town.

 Winthrop developed a business park on Winada Drive that originally had nine lots specifically designed for business growth.
-Three lots remain in this park.
-Due to significant wetlands on these three parcels, a developer is considering combining the three and developing them as a solar farm.
+Three lots are currently available for new businesses, although they are constrained by significant wetlands on the properties.
+There has been recent interest in their use for the development of a solar farm.

 The business park is in keeping with the community's vision, as it provides an appropriate location for commercial and industrial businesses where there will not be incompatibility issues with residential neighborhoods and away from natural resources.
-Ongoing business growth is important for Winthrop's future.

-In addition to traditional commercial businesses, there are several recreation-based businesses.
+In addition to these traditional commercial businesses, there are several recreation-based businesses.
 Augusta West Campground brings people to the area for camping opportunities.
 Camp Metchuwana, which is affiliated with the Methodist Church, runs overnight and day programs on the shores of Lower Narrows Pond.
 Winthrop has the only YMCA in the state that has no buildings but runs many programs throughout the town.
 There is also a state YMCA camp on Cobbossee Lake.
 These facilities provide a venue for private functions when the camp is not in session.
 These recreation-based businesses fulfill the community's need for activities and encourage community involvement.